retaildevcrews/helium/docs/AppService.md

 ## Smoke Test setup

 Deploy [Web Validate](https://github.com/retaildevcrews/webvalidate) to drive consistent traffic to the App Service for monitoring and alerting.
+The `debug` image is used which allows you to connect to the container to debug any latency or network issues.

 ```bash